-Rose is a NERC-funded postgraduate research student based at the University of Leicester, working with the British Geological Survey and Lion One Metals.
-Her PhD project investigates exploration and genesis of gold deposits enriched in the critical metal tellurium (used in photo-voltaic cells), with a focus on Tuvatu, Fiji.
-She has an interest in sustainability and responsibility within geosciences and, more specifically, mining, and has undertaken a number of outreach and education projects based on this theme.
-More recently her research with Satarla has been looking into the concept of ‘responsible reserves’ and how this may be implemented.
+Dr Rose Clarke completed her PhD at the University of Leicester, working alongside industry and with the British Geological Survey to investigate the geology and sustainability of gold deposits enriched in critical metals.
+She has an interest in sustainability and responsibility within geosciences and mining more specifically, and has undertaken a number of outreach and education projects based on this theme with Girls into Geoscience and the Brilliant Club.
+Rose is a climate change and ESG consultant at Satarla, working primarily with mining companies.
+Some of her research with Satarla has been looking into the concept of ‘responsible reserves’ and how this may be implemented.

 Josh is a third-year university student at Imperial College London studying Earth and Planetary Science.
 He undertook an Undergraduate Research Opportunities Placement where he looked into deriving sustainability indicators from material flow analysis of Copper and Nickel in the Philippines, and from that discovered an interest in resource management, mining, and social policy.
 Josh joined Responsible Raw Materials in the winter of 2020 as a volunteer and helps produce the newsletters.
 Sign up if you haven’t already!